-Michael Yashinsky (aka Mikhl Yashinsky – מיכל יאַשינסקי) is a theatre director, playwright, actor, and Yiddishist.
-Currently teaching Yiddish language and culture at the University of Michigan.
-Performed the summer of 2018 as Mordcha the innkeeper and Nachum the beggar in the National Yiddish Theatre Folksbiene’s Yiddish-language production of Fiddler on the Roof.
-Before that, served as education specialist and the Applebaum Fellow at the Yiddish Book Center in Amherst, MA, where he collaborated on the writing of a new multimedia Yiddish textbook, forthcoming.
-Before that, directed operas at Michigan Opera Theatre and worked as a teacher of Spanish, Yiddish, and drama at Frankel Jewish Academy.
-In December 2017–January 2018, made his off-Broadway début in the traditionally drag title role of Avrom Goldfaden’s operetta Di kishefmakherin (The Sorceress), staged by the Folksbiene.
+Mikhl Yashinsky (מיכל יאַשינסקי, aka Michael Yashinsky) is an actor, playwright, stage director, and Yiddishist.
+Currently appearing in the tradtionally drag title role of Avrom Goldfaden’s operetta The Sorceress at the National Yiddish Theatre Folksbiene and, afterwards, returning to his dual roles as Morkdhe the innkeeper and Nokhem the beggar in the Yiddish-language production of Fiddler on the Roof directed by Joel Grey.
+Formerly taught Yiddish language and culture at the University of Michigan.
+Before that, served as education specialist and the Applebaum Fellow at the Yiddish Book Center in Amherst, MA, where he collaborated on the writing of a new multimedia Yiddish textbook, forthcoming; directed operas at Michigan Opera Theatre; worked as a teacher of Spanish, Yiddish, and drama at Frankel Jewish Academy; wrote plays that happily made their way to full production, and took a number of acting roles off-Broadway and in regional theatre.
 Trained in foreign languages and literatures, directing and playwriting, history.
 Wandering peddler of his own songs and stories, poems and plays.

 Born in Détroit, Michigan, where it’s south to Canada and “up north” to a summer wonderland of dancing whitefish and prancing white-tails (deer, Yashinsky’s most favored animal—see Felix Salten’s Bambi, an inspiration, not just to Walt Disney).
 The grandson of actors, Elizabeth Elkin Weiss and Rubin Weiss—pioneers of radio and television, and revered treaders of the boards in their and Yashinsky’s native metropolis.